BricksVR/bricksvr-issue-tracking/README.md

 ## How to play

+BricksVR is launching in Early Access on June 30th.
+You can wishlist it on steam here: https://store.steampowered.com/app/1614920/BricksVR/

-BricksVR is currently in private alpha, but we're accepting new users!
-Just fill out the short [alpha signup form](https://forms.gle/ftmL8k9rQeWkTDzBA).
-You can also check out [our Discord community!](https://discord.gg/YgtFHMrGJs)
+You can also check out [our Discord community!](https://bricksvr.com/discord)

 ## Reporting a bug / requesting a feature